 Executive Director & Chief Empowerment Officer: Matthew Smedley

 Rev. Matthew Smedley currently serves as the Executive Director & CEO of Mission Possible in Vancouver, BC.
 Over the past 10 years, Matt has helped Mission Possible transition its programming from offering basic street-level care to being a leading community economic development organization in Vancouver’s downtown eastside.

-Matt has served as a pastor in the inner city and has over 5 years of experience working in the trades.
+Matt has served as a pastor in the inner city and has over 5 years of experience working in the construction trades.
 He holds a graduate certificate from SFU in Community Economic Development, has done coursework in theology and sociology, and has a B.S. from Cairn University.

 He lives in Vancouver with his wife, daughter and three sons.